-Hidden in the southernmost ward in the Principality of Monaco, the Columbus Monaco can be found right in the center of Fontvieille.
-This patch of Monaco has two Marinas and a commercial complex containing a supermarket, clothes shops, McDonald’s, and coffee shops.
+Hidden in the southernmost ward in the Principality of Monaco, you will find the Columbus Monaco.
+This patch of Monaco, named Fontvieille, has two Marinas and a commercial complex containing a supermarket, clothes shops, McDonald’s, and coffee shops.

-Fontvieille is separated from the rest of Monaco by a huge headland of rock which juts out from the surrounding mountains, and as such, it feels a world away from Casino Square and the more touristy center.
+Fontvieille is separated from the rest of Monaco by a huge headland of rock that juts out from the surrounding mountains.
+This headland has an “old town” on the top, and houses the Prince’s Palace and the Oceanographic museum.
+Because Fontvielle is on the other side of this peninsula, it feels more residential and a world away from Casino Square and the more touristy center.

-This is the kind of place where you can wander around the quiet marina and admire the many impressive craft floating in its berths, where you can stroll to and from the shops picking up snacks, where you can sit out on your balcony with a glass of wine and watch the world meander by.
-This part of Monaco has a much more leisurely pace.
+This is the kind of place where you can wander around the quiet marina and admire the many impressive super yachts and speedboats floating in its berths.
+You can take a leisurely stroll to and from the shops picking up snacks and you can enjoy those snacks or perhaps a glass of wine on your balcony as you watch the world meander by.
+This part of Monaco offers a much more leisurely “Riviera” pace.

 Wherever you decide to stay, in Monte Carlo or elsewhere, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Hyatt, Ritz-Carlton, Marriott, InterContinental, and more (as well as your usual Marriott Bonvoy Hyatt, etc points and status benefits).